virginiac32/letter-run/README.md

 The game will be implemented using the following technologies:

 * Vanilla JavaScript for the overall structure and game logic
+* jquery for DOM manipulation
 * Webpack to bundle the various scripts

 The game will have the following scripts:

 * Tile - this script will handle each letter tile and the random selection of the letter on each tile
 * Board - this script will handle the grid on which the tiles will be displayed, plus the moving of tiles towards the left of the screen
-* Word - the word/letters entered by the player.
-This will be a form that checks the entered word against a dictionary upon submit
-* Game - this script will handle the overall game logic, rendering the game, checking when the game is over, and the levels
+* Game - this script will handle the overall game logic and checking when the game is over
+* Game View - this script will handle all the rendering of the game on the screen and user interaction with the game

 ## Implementation Timeline